Hard-boiled eggs smell like farts and go green on the inside.

 You might be wondering: what’s the gross-looking greenish-gray hue to my yolk?

 Although it might not look the most appealing, the color of the yoke varies depending on cooking time and temperature.
-When eggs are cooked for a long time, the yolk goes pale and eventually turns a greenish gray, since the iron from the yolk reacts with the hydrogen sulfide in the white.
+When eggs are cooked for a long time, the yolk goes pale and eventually turns greenish-gray since the iron from the yolk reacts with the hydrogen sulfide in the white.

 Therefore, a green or gray coloring to your yolk is nothing to worry about.